ibm-cloud-docs/netezza/webconsole/query-editor.md

 1. Choose one of the following options:

    - Click **Run** to run the query.
+     You can run selection, run to cursor, or run from cursor.
      The results of the query are displayed in the panel in one block.

    - Click the floppy disk icon that is in the `SQLworksheet` toolbar to save the query as a template.